 This issue of Woodbury Magazine closes out 2022, and we’re ending the year on a high note.
 In this issue, we’re celebrating the season of giving back and the joy of tradition.

 And, in the mood of giving back, we’re sharing the stories of a few locals, who have given back in big ways.
-On page 22, Vickie Snyder of Basic Needs Thrift Shop shares how the nonprofit organization has assisted families in need from Washington County.
+In Basic Needs Thrift Shop Gives Back to SoWashCo Community, Vickie Snyder of Basic Needs Thrift Shop shares how the nonprofit organization has assisted families in need from Washington County.
 She says, “Success is seeing our clients receive the support they need, instilling self confidence, empowering them and helping them achieve self-sufficiency.”
 And writer Zoe Deal connects with three local Girl Scouts who’ve brought a sense of purpose to one of Woodbury’s senior living communities.
-Read Cultivating Connection on page 34.
+Read Three Local Girl Scouts Cultivate Connection here.

 Top off your holiday cheer with Phil Thompson’s annual charity album—released earlier last month.
-Thompson shares the details of his newest album, how the traditional album got its start and more on page 18.
+Thompson shares the details of his newest album, how the traditional album got its start and more in ’Tis the Season to be Harmonious.

 From our team to your family, Happy Holidays!